 Sleep Disturbances and Insomnia

 Musculoskeletal Issues (muscle cramps and spasms, joint pain, arthritis)

 Seasonal Allergies and Food Sensitivities

 Mental Health and Psycho-emotional Issues (depression, anxiety, ADD/ADHD)

 Chronic Skin Issues (acne, eczema, psoriasis, rashes)

 Autoimmune Conditions (lupus, Chron's disease, rheumatoid arthritis, ulcerative colitis)

 What can I expect during a session?

 I will conduct a thorough intake of your current health and health history including a review of all body systems - even those that may not seem connected to your primary complaint(s).
 Together you will look for patterns of imbalance and signs from your body about what is going on so that you can to get to the core of your particular issues.
 By looking deeper at the roots of disease vs. only symptoms, you put yourself in a better position to shift your health and start feeling wonderful.

-I am also deeply passionate about educating her clients so that they are informed about their health and more fully understand the deep wisdom our bodies offer us every single day, always urging us towards healing and wholeness.
-She will share with you her thoughts and perspectives as well as current research on why a certain herb, supplement, or dietary change would be beneficial so that you have the information you need to decide whether or not these things feel right for you.
+I am also deeply passionate about educating my clients so that they are informed about their health and more fully understand the deep wisdom our bodies offer us every single day, always urging us towards healing and wholeness.
+I will share with you my thoughts and perspectives as well as current research on why a certain herb, supplement, or dietary change would be beneficial so that you have the information you need to decide whether or not these things feel right for you.
 The more knowledge you have about your body and what it needs, the better equipped you are to live a healthy, happy life.
-Her hope is that her clients leave her office feeling empowered and inspired about their health, and that this would ripple out to their families, friends, communities and future generations.
+My hope is that my clients leave my office feeling empowered and inspired about their health, and that this would ripple out to their families, friends, communities and future generations.